janniklth/PackageCalculator/documentation.md

 ## Introduction

-These file provides the main source of documentation for the project, especially the required documentation for the final submission (Javadoc, test results, code coverage, and code metrics).
+These file provides the main source of documentation for the project submission, especially the required documentation for the final submission (Javadoc, test results, code coverage, and code metrics).

 ## JavaDoc